Sarah Harding: Early life

-Harding was born Sarah Nicole Hardman on 17 November 1981 in Ascot, Berkshire.
+Harding was born as Sarah Nicole Hardman on 17 November 1981 in Ascot, Berkshire.
 She attended St Cuthbert's Primary School in Egham until 1993.
 She was raised with two half brothers and moved to Stockport when she was 14 after her parents' separation.
 Harding's father had begun dating a younger woman, she therefore disowned her father and changed her surname to Harding.
 She attended Hazel Grove High School from 1993 to 1998 and later attended Stockport College where she studied hair and beauty.
 She then worked as part of the promotions team for two nightclubs in The Grand Central Leisure Park in Stockport, as a waitress at Pizza Hut, a van driver, debt collector and as a BT telephone operator.
 She also toured North West England performing at pubs, social clubs and caravan parks to support herself.
 In 2002, she was recording dance tracks when she decided to audition for UK talent-search shows.
 She auditioned for Fame Academy and Popstars: The Rivals.
 It was in the latter on which she found fame, pulling out of Fame Academy after being accepted into the first round of Popstars.
 Harding also entered FHM's High Street Honeys 2002, the magazine's national beauty contest.
 Her pictures appeared in the top 100, but Harding withdrew upon achieving success on Popstars.